$P=W$ via $\mathcal{H}_2$: Topological prerequisites

 \section{Topological prerequisites}

-By a \emph{space} we mean an algebraic variety or an algebraic stack $X$.
-All stacks appearing in this paper are in fact of the form $\CX=X\times B\BG_m$ where $X$ is an algebraic variety.
-We work with the cohomology $H^*(X) = H^*(X,\BC)$, which is a ring, and the Borel-Moore homology $H_*(X)=H_*(X,\BC)$, which is a module over $H^*(X)$.
-The cohomology can be pulled back via an arbitrary map, and this is a ring homomorphism.
-The Borel-Moore homology can be pushed forward via a proper map and we have a projection formula.
-The Borel-Moore homology can also be pulled back via open embeddings and this is compatible with the cohomology action.
+All the varieties we consider in this paper are defined over $\mathbb{C}$.
+By a \emph{space} we mean an algebraic variety or a (classical) Artin stack $X$ of finite type.
+All our stacks are in fact of the form $\CX=X\times B\BG_m$ where $X$ is an algebraic variety.
+We work with the cohomology $H^*(X) = H^*(X,\BQ)$, which is a ring, and the Borel-Moore homology $H_*(X)=H_*(X,\BQ)$, which is a module over $H^*(X)$.
+We refer to \cite[Ch.~2]{CG} for standard properties of $H^*$ and $H_*$.
+If $X$ is of pure dimension $n$, we denote by $[X]\in H_{2n}(X)$ the fundamental class; it gives rise to a map

-Pushforwards and pullbacks are functorial.
-The proper pushforward and the open pullback satisfy base change.
-There is a more general pullback via a complete intersection map which we do not need.